parisni/mimic-omop-guidelines/01-introduction.md

 # ICU datas : a paradox
-- Reusing medical datas has historically been impossible for a large population and most of datas were simply wasted due data variability and quality challenges
+- Reusing medical datas has historically been impossible for a large population and most of datas were simply wasted due to data variability and quality challenges

 - Intensive care unit ICU are faced to a paradox
 	- The level of proof to guide most decisions is low, exacerbated with real-time bedsite decisions and the medical practices are sparse (1).